johnreynolds3d/NeuralNet/README.md

 # neuralnet

-### A Basic Implementation of an Artificial Neural Network in C
+### An Implementation in C of an Artificial Neural Network

 This project uses an Artificial Neural Network to learn and perform the logical operations AND, NAND, OR, NOR, XOR, and XNOR.